FUEL4EP/consumption_analysis/README.md

 * moving averages over one year will be calculated after at least one year of data collection
 * therefore **for the first year** of data entries, no moving averages will be calculated nor displayed

+# Hints for consumption inputs

+- The readings of a consumption meter should be inputted into the 'consal' software immediately after reading.
+The concerning time stamp of the data base is taken based on the system time of your computer at the time of the input.
+- The readings can be done at any time.
+They can be non-equidistant in time.
+- The time span between two readings can vary arbitrarily, e.g. after 1 hour, then after 3.2 days, then after 1.34 weeks, then after 5.6 hours, ..
+- For creating the graphical views, the data base vectors <time of reading, readout value> are resampled equidistantly in time, in the current software version  every 3 hours.
+- In case of a newly created data base, the next data base input should be done after the resampling time at the earliest, i.e. after 3 hours.

 # Usage: